 You are probably ready for Christmas, but not looking forward to dealing with your IBS and your digestion.
-Here are a couple of things you can do to make Christmas more comfortable for yourself over the Christmas period.
+Here are a couple more things you can do to make yourself more comfortable over the Christmas period.

 What you can do for your digestion starting today